Q: "What is it?"

 If you are (still) confused about "add-ons", "scripts" & keKit - you should probably not be installing keKit.

-Q: "But what does everything do?
+Q: "But what does keKit do?
 Where is the documentation?"

-There's a link to the WIKI on the keKit page, as well as Release Notes for the latest changes.
+There's a link to the WIKI on the keKit Blender page, as well as Release Notes for the latest changes.
+Many items do have video demonstrations, or image examples, but not all.
 Also, almost every item has a mouse-over pop-up description (in Blender), with a brief summary.

 Q: "Can you make voiced video tutorials on the entire kit?
 And for all your other add-ons too?
 And show example workflows?
-And make sure all the videos are kept up to date?"
+And then make sure all these videos are kept up to date?"

 Probably not realistic.